Australian Wildlife Society News

 We’re helping wildlife affected by fires

 The scale and severity of bushfires sweeping the country is currently testing the resources of wildlife rescue groups.
 Many groups have issued public pleas for financial support and donated goods, to help them meet the needs of native wildlife that are suffering from the impact of these fires.
 Wildlife rescue groups and wildlife hospitals simply cannot keep up and need extra support to help native wildlife going through this traumatic moment in history.
-The treatment and rehabilitation of wildlife is an intensive and a long-term process and recovery can take up to 6-9 months.
-Australian Wildlife Society wanted to do more to help wildlife rescue groups and native wildlife affected by the bushfires in NSW, VIC & QLD.
+The treatment and rehabilitation of wildlife is an intensive and long-term process and recovery can take up to 6-9 months.
+Australian Wildlife Society wanted to do more to help wildlife rescue groups and native wildlife affected by the bushfires in New South Wales, Victoria and South Australia.
 If you have also been wanting to help, here is your chance!
 We are asking you to join the echidna hunt to help us raise funds for wildlife rescue groups that are rehabilitating native wildlife affected by the bushfires.

 Account Name: Wildlife Preservation Society of Australia trading as Australian Wildlife Society

 How wonderful are human beings when they band together to support one another and Australia's wildlife.
 Thankyou to everyone who has contributed to our 'wildlife affected by fires' initiative so far.
 Please keep an eye out for our E-newsletters (https://www.aws.org.au/e-news-bulletin/) and on our website for the latest updates regarding the initiative.
 Information on where the funds have been distributed will be updated as it takes place.
 We will also continue to provide current updates via our social media platforms (Facebook, Twitter and Instagram).
 Thankyou kindly for all your support.